NanoComp/meep/doc/docs/Python_User_Interface.md

 These functions add support for saving and restoring parts of the `Simulation` state.

-For all functions listed below, when dumping/loading state to/from a distributed filesystem (using say, parallel HDF5) and running in an MPI environment, setting `single_parallel_file=True` (the default) will result in all processes writing/reading to/from the same/single file after computing their respective offsets into this file.
+For all functions listed below, when dumping/loading state to/from a distributed file system (using say, parallel HDF5) and running in an MPI environment, setting `single_parallel_file=True` (the default) will result in all processes writing/reading to/from the same/single file after computing their respective offsets into this file.